cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 // Sum returns the checksum of the data. func Sum(bz []byte) []byte {
-	return hashFunc().Sum(bz)
+	return New().Sum(bz)
 }

-// TruncatedSum returns the truncated checksum of the data. func TruncatedSum(bz []byte) []byte {
+// TruncatedSum returns the truncated checksum of the data.
+// The checksum is only trimmed when its size is greater than TruncatedSize. func TruncatedSum(bz []byte) []byte {
+    sume := New().Sum(bz)
+    if len(sum) < TruncatedSize {
-	return hashFunc().Sum(bz)[:TruncatedSize]
+        return sum
     }
+	return sum[:TruncatedSize]
+}
 ```

 Let's break this down.
 By default, we use `sha256` standard crypto library.
-`ReplaceHashFuncWith` allows developers to swap the default hashing function
+`ReplaceDefaultHashWith` allows developers to swap the default hashing function
 with the hashing function of their choice.
-Not that `size` and `truncatedSize`
-are also configurable, which doesn't limit us to 32 byte checksums.

 `ReplaceStringFuncWith` allows developers to swap the default string function
 (`fmt.Sprintf("%X", bz)`) with their own implementation.